 Bogota or Cartagena?
 Medellin or Cartagena?
 Help!

-It’s a tough question and unfortunately, I can’t answer for you.
-All depends on what you are looking for.
+It’s a tough question, and unfortunately, I can’t answer for you.
+All depends on what you are looking.

 In Bogota, you will find a lot of museums, electronic party and cold night.
 It will be better to visit with a person from there.

 Medellin is a great city to live.
-People are warm, Poblado’s district has nice coffees.
-A lot of different parties and nice villages in the departments.
+People are warm, Poblado’s district has excellent coffees.
+A lot of different parties and charming villages in the departments.
 Great weather.

-In Cartagena, you have a really nice city centre.
+In Cartagena, you have a lovely city centre.
 The San Bernardo’s islands and Isla Baru are amazing.
 It’s a good start for the Caribbean Coast.
-Even if it’s the most touristic place and a lot of parties during the weekend.
-Really hot weather.
+But Isla Baru is jam-packed during the weekend.
+Sweltering weather.

 Where to go after Cartagena de Indias?

 Now that your visit to Cartagena is done, where can you go next?

 Would you like to live on an island for few days?
 With almost no tourist?

 You can reach Isla Mucura and Casa En El Agua by speed boat from Cartagena.
 Read our guide about the Archipelago of San Bernardo!
 You have all the explanations you need.